by Good Clean Love Staff October 26, 2017

-Although vaginal dryness is most commonly associated with menopausal women (like the two-thirds of women over 60 who list dryness as one of their top sexual health problems!), it can actually happen to women of all ages.
-Typical symptoms of dryness are discomfort, itching or burning, and pain during sex.
+Although vaginal dryness is most commonly associated with menopausal women (two-thirds of women over 60 list dryness as one of their top sexual health problems!), it can actually happen to women of all ages.
+Typical symptoms of dryness include: discomfort, itching or burning, and pain during sex.
 Some women experience day-to-day discomfort, while others only notice when they aren’t able to get wet before or during sex.

 Why?
 In short: hormones.
 Specifically, estrogen.
-Estrogen helps keep the tissues of your vagina lubricated, and birth control pills may cause changes in estrogen levels that can lead female dryness.
-According to SELF magazine, lowering the “amount of estrogen circulating in your body will reduce blood flow to the tissue, resulting in dryness of either the vagina or vulva.”
+Estrogen helps keep the tissues of your vagina lubricated , and birth control pills may cause changes in estrogen levels that can lead feminine dryness.
+According to SELF magazine , “lowering the amount of estrogen circulating in your body will reduce blood flow to the tissue, resulting in dryness of either the vagina or vulva.”
 Yikes!

 If these symptoms sound familiar, you aren’t alone.
 The first step you should take when experiencing vaginal dryness is to consult your doctor.
 Your physician or healthcare provider can help determine the root cause.
 If it is a result of your birth control, they can help you find a non-hormonal birth control to replace your current method.

 There are things you can do at home, too.
 Some women report success is treating vaginal dryness with natural remedies and dietary changes .

 If you aren’t experiencing daily discomfort, but are having trouble getting wet in the bedroom, try slowing sex down and spending more time on foreplay.